Graduate Students

 mshipkov@unc.edu

-Michelle is a graduate student in UNC’s Developmental and Social Psychology programs from Los Angeles, California.
+Michelle is a fourth year graduate student in UNC’s Developmental and Social Psychology programs from Los Angeles, California.
 She graduated summa cum laude from Loyola Marymount University in 2022 with a B.A. in Psychology and Theater Arts.
 Working with Drs.
 Kristen Lindquist, Margaret Sheridan, and Eva Telzer, Michelle is interested in using neurobiological methods to study how early adverse experiences and social contexts (e.g., peer influence, parent-child relationships) impact emotional development in childhood and adolescence.
 Her research is supported by the NSF Graduate Research Fellowship Program (GRFP).
 (Pronouns: she/her/hers)

 Michelle Shipkova’s Google Scholar Page